katelynburke/missing_migrants/README.md

 ## The Global Impact of Missing Migrants

+### About:
-*Using Python Pandas and Tableau to analyze data from the Missing Migrant Project.
-This project tracks the deaths of migrants, including refugees and asylum-seekers, who have gone missing along mixed migration routes worldwide between the years of 2014 and 2019.*
+*In order to analyze data from the Missing Migrant Project, I utilized Python Pandas and Tableau.
+The Missing Migrant Project (https://missingmigrants.iom.int/) tracks the deaths of migrants, including refugees and asylum-seekers, who have gone missing along mixed migration routes worldwide between the years of 2014 and 2019.
+I used the data from the project to create visualizations in order to gain insights about where and why migrants are going missing around the world.
+I present these visualizations in a Tableau story.*

+### Data Used:
-**Credit for the dataset used goes to 'IOM's Missing Migrants Project'.**
+Credit for the dataset used goes to 'IOM's Missing Migrants Project'.

 More information about the project can be found here: https://missingmigrants.iom.int/

-Changes made to the dataset include: Dropped columns that were not needed for the analysis, separated the latitude and longitude coordinates, combined similar 'causes of death' together
+Changes made to the dataset in Python Pandas include: Dropped columns that were not needed for the analysis, separated the latitude and longitude coordinates, combined similar 'causes of death' together.

 ![shipwreck_libya](https://github.com/katelynburke/missing_migrants/blob/master/images/libya_shipwreck.jpg)